Azure/ResourceModules/modules/authorization/locks/subscription/README.md

-# Authorization Locks on Subscription level `[Microsoft.Authorization/locks/subscription]`
+# Authorization Locks on Subscription scope `[Microsoft.Authorization/locks/subscription]`

-This module deploys Authorization Locks on Subscription level.
+This module deploys an Authorization Lock on a Subscription scope.

 ## Navigation